 Soon after the project began, it became clear that parks and trails signage is a contributor and catalyst to a larger movement of Indigenous Place Naming.
 Being a part of Anchorage’s Indigenous Place Naming Movement means that you invest in changing the paradigm.
 Signage is one physical representation of this shift , but there is also a shift in processes, recording, mapping, experiencing, and celebrating.

 From this project, we’ve learned that to change the paradigm and create a city that honors the Indigenous Place, there must be three components: 1.
 The leadership of a local culture bearer; 2.
 Advisory oversight from a broad base of stakeholders; and 3.
 Involvement of an Indigenous artist if it is appropriate to the project.
 It is the combination of these three elements that allow a project to become part of a Movement and live beyond initial contributors to the next generation of our community.

 How to Get Involved

-The Anchorage Park Foundation is looking for organizations and individuals who want to support the efforts of the movement can become a movement sponsor.
-Their sponsorship will help support the implementation on of Level 1 and 2 signs as well as other projects within the program.
+The Anchorage Park Foundation is looking for organizations and individuals who want to support both the larger movement and this specific signage project through sponsorship.
+Sponsoring this movement will help support the implementation of Level 1 and 2 signs as well as other projects within the program.
 Learn more about this movement and how you can help.
 Contact Beth@anchorageparkfoundation.org to become part of the movement.